‘Deadliest Catch’ Captain Sig Hansen Is Now Being Sued By Uber Driver For Alleged Attack

-Deadliest Catch star, Captain Sig Hansen’s Uber woes are not over.
+Deadliest Catch star Captain Sig Hansen’s Uber woes are not over.
 After being arrested back in May for allegedly kicking an Uber car and spitting on an Uber driver, he has is now being sued by that very driver.

 The incident occurred after a Norwegian Independence Day celebration in May.
-Sig, along with his wife, June, and his daughter Mandy, and new son-in-law Clark Pederson took an Uber, driven by Waheed Lawal.
+Sig, along with his wife June, his daughter Mandy, and new son-in-law Clark Pederson took an Uber driven by Waheed Lawal.

-According to police reports, when Hansen discovered that he needed to pay for his Uber ride on his phone with a credit card, and the driver refused cash, he became angry.
+According to police reports, when Hansen discovered that he needed to pay for his Uber ride on his phone with a credit card and the driver refused cash, he became angry.
 Accepting cash is against Uber’s policy and Lawal was following company policy.

 The obviously inebriated crab fisherman had become belligerent, and Sig allegedly spat on the back of the driver’s head.
-Then the vehicle stopped, and the party got out of the vehicle.
+Then, the vehicle stopped and the party got out of the vehicle.
 Hansen then allegedly kicked the driver’s vehicle, causing damage.

 The quartet reportedly took a different Uber home, and there the police sought the F/V Northwestern captain.
-Sig was then arrested and charged for misdemeanor assault and property destruction.
+Sig was then arrested and charged with misdemeanor assault and property destruction.
 According to TMZ, the criminal case is still “pending.”

 Despite Hansen’s apologies to the Uber driver, as well as to fans, Lawal is now taking the Deadliest Catch captain to court.
 Waheed Lawal is now suing the surly captain for assault and battery.